 IBM’s mainframes have been around ages in this technological computation space and form a set of examples for the Centralized Computing Systems.
 One Central computer holds all the cards in controlling all the peripheral and computes the complex computations and hence the name, Centralized Computing.
 Having said that, it was a costly affair and ineffective when it had to process huge volumes of transactional data and for concurrent usage of tons of online users.
 From these drawbacks came the advent of Cloud and Distributed computing to exploit the parallel processing technology commercially.

-Today it is all about performance and if you don’t perform well, then you are out of competition.
-Remember the days when Google used to provide their Social Media services by name Orkut, Facebook took over that space because Google couldn’t scale in competition with Facebook.
-Applications running should be having a close to zero downtime and irrespective of the geographical locations of the users, the service should be up 24/7, 365 days of a year.
+Today it is all about performance and if you don’t perform well, then you are out of the competition.
+Remember the days when Google used to provide its Social Media services by name Orkut, Facebook took over that space because Google couldn’t scale in competition with Facebook.
+Applications running should be having a close to zero downtime and irrespective of the geographical locations of the users, the service should be up 24/7, 365 days a year.
 Mainframes in such a situation, can’t really scale upon reaching a limit.
-This has then paved way for the advent of Cloud computing technology that enables business processes to perform business critical functionalities on relatively larger datasets with utmost ease.
+This has then paved way for the advent of Cloud computing technology that enables business processes to perform business-critical functionalities on relatively larger datasets with utmost ease.

 Cloud computing enables users to consume the services/resources as a utility (just like Electricity), rather than building and maintaining the computing infrastructure in-house.
 It usually refers to providing services using the Internet as the medium.
-The services can range from business softwares accessible via internet or Computing resources.
+The services can range from business software accessible via internet or Computing resources.
 Following are the examples of Cloud computing that we can think of:

 There are many advantages and benefits of Cloud Computing, but we will the most important ones here: